AnonymousXwel/ServerAuditor/README.md

     - You click ctrl + c

  NameError (my favorite)
-    - You must choice option from list !
+    - you must choice option from list !
-    - Try restart program
+    - try restart program

  SyntaxError (master of hide & seek)
     -program have error pls write to me ;)